Skip navigation

 Normal Function

-The HPRT1 gene provides instructions for producing an enzyme called hypoxanthine phosphoribosyltransferase 1.
-This enzyme allows cells to recycle purines, a type of building block of DNA and its chemical cousin RNA.
-Manufacturing purines uses more energy and takes more time than recycling purines, which makes recycling these molecules more efficient.
+The HPRT1 gene provides instructions for producing an enzyme called hypoxanthine-guanine phosphoribosyltransferase (HGprt).
+This enzyme allows cells to recycle purines, which are building blocks of DNA and its chemical cousin RNA.
+Making new purines (called de novo purine synthesis) uses a lot of energy.
+Recycling purines (called the purine salvage pathway) requires little energy and is more efficient.
+As such, it is easier for cells to recycle purines than to make new ones.
 Recycling purines ensures that cells have a plentiful supply of building blocks for the production of DNA and RNA.
-The process of recycling purines is also known as the purine salvage pathway.

 Health Conditions Related to Genetic Changes